 The "let" comes from the form of the verb translated as "out asunder" which is a command in the third person, which in English, we translated as with a "let."

-The negative "not used here is the Greek negative of a subjective opinion.
+The negative "not used here is the Greek negative of a subjective opinion, commands, and requests.
 The sense is that "you don't want" to do or "don't think" something, not that it isn't done or real.
 If it was a statement of fact, a different negative would be used.

 The Greek word for "man" in the singular means "person" and "humanity" and "people" and "peoples" in the plural.